dionmagnus/datasciencecoursera/getting_and_cleaning_data_course_project/CodeBook.md

 The next step in the data processing is grouping data by subject and activity.
 The dataset is called *groupedData*.
 It consists of 180 rows, one row per an activity/subject combination and 68 columns.
 The colums are the same as for the first dataset, but now they containg average values for a given subject and activity combination.

+The two final datasets are stored to text files under a *processed_data* directory.
+The files are called *featuresDataset.txt* and *groupedData.txt* respectivly.